-By Professor Gerald Moira.
-Installed in the West Wall in 1900, and again in 1906 when the Nave was extended.
-It shows the victory of good over evil.
+By Professor Gerald Moira, showing the victory of good over evil.
+Installed in 1900, and again in 1906 when the Nave was extended.
 The design was ahead of its time.
-In the May 1900 Parish Magazine, the Vicar, the Revd Percy Phillips described:
+The Parish Magazine May 1900, the Revd Percy Phillips described: